-- A copy of their written authority (e.g., a written authority from you or a power of attorney); - A description of their relationship with you and under what authority they are requesting information on your behalf; - Proof of their identity (scanned copy of one of the following their Passport, Driving License, or other Photo ID bearing their date of birth); - Their name, address and contact details (phone number/email); - Proof of your identity (scanned copy of one of the following your Passport, Driving License, or other Photo ID bearing your date of birth). - Your name, your address and contact details (phone number/email). - Proof of your address (a recent scanned copy of one of the following a utility bill, letter addressed to you from Revenue, etc).
+- A copy of their written authority (e.g., a written authority from you or a power of attorney); - A description of their relationship with you and under what authority they are requesting information on your behalf; - Proof of their identity (scanned copy of one of the following their Passport, Driving License, or other appropriate ID, e.g. Public Services Card; - Their name and contact details (phone number/email); - Proof of your identity (scanned copy of one of the following your Passport, Driving License, or other appropriate ID, e.g. Public Services Card; - Your name and contact details (phone number/email);